kevencript/gitops-argocd-example/README.md

 Install a tool for managing a local Kubernetes cluster, such as Minikube or Kind.
 Use the tool to create a new Kubernetes cluster on your local machine.

-## Deploy ArgoCD into k8s Cluster
+### Deploy ArgoCD into k8s Cluster
 1 - Create a new namespace in your Kubernetes cluster for ArgoCD:

 `kubectl create namespace argocd`

-2 - Download the latest ArgoCD manifests from the official [ArgoCD site](https://argo-cd.readthedocs.io/en/stable/).
+2 - Apply the latest ArgoCD manifests from the official [ArgoCD site](https://argo-cd.readthedocs.io/en/stable/).

 ## Conclusion
 In conclusion, this documentation provided a overview of how GitOps can be utilized to automate the CI/CD process and deploy a Go application to a Kubernetes cluster.
 By using Kustomize and ArgoCD, the Kubernetes manifest files can be customized based on the environment, and changes in the repository can automatically deploy the application.
 The documentation also explained the GitOps and ArgoCD flow and how it ensures that the application is always up-to-date and available in the Kubernetes cluster.
 Lastly, the documentation provided information on how to set up a local Kubernetes cluster, install ArgoCD in the cluster, and deploy the Go application.
 With the help of this documentation, users can easily deploy their applications to Kubernetes clusters using GitOps and ArgoCD.